 There’s not a space to spare at the Tokyo Metropolitan Art Museum.
 From oil paintings to calligraphy, pottery and sculpture, this is the place where contemporary Japanese artists show off their work.

 In total there are six galleries.
 The “Museum Gallery” is reserved for special exhibitions.
 The other five are hired out to various art groups.
-Exhibitions change periodically, so for latest details, check the listings magazine, Tokyo Metropolis: http://www.metropolis.co.jp
+Exhibitions change periodically, so for latest details, check the listings magazine, Tokyo Metropolitan Museum: https://www.tobikan.jp/exhibition/index.html

 If the artwork inside the museum requires a lot of interpretation, rest assured, it probably doesn’t require half as much as buying your ticket!
 Minimalism has clearly been the big inspiration behind the presentation of information and signposts in English.
 Unless you’ve come with a specific exhibition in mind, great powers of guesswork will be called for.
 Don’t worry though, whatever you choose you’ll get a good overview, each gallery is usually crammed from floor to ceiling with a wide variety of work.

-Closed: Galleries 1-5 are shut on the third Monday of each month.
+Closed: Galleries 1-5 are shut on the first and third Monday of each month.

 The Museum Gallery is shut every Monday except when it falls on a national holiday then it shuts the following day.

 Each gallery has a separate admission charge.
-The price varies according to the exhibition but it’s usually around 700 yen.
+The price varies according to the exhibition but it’s usually around 800 yen to 1400 yen.
 Over 65’s are free.

 How to get there

 Tokyo Metropolitan Art Museum is situated in Ueno Park.
 Take the JR YAMANOTE LINE to JR UENO STATION.
 Leave via the PARK EXIT.
 Once inside the park, follow the signs.